ColetonReitan/Expansion-of-The-Power-of-Money-in-Baseball/README.md

 The MLB in 2020 played a truncated season that consisted of 60 games, which is 37% of a normal season.
 The MLBPA and MLB came to an agreement that players would be paid 37% of their original salary for that season.
 Because of this, team total payrolls witnessed massive drops (in the data from spotrac).
 In order to keep the data as consistent as possible, I decided to calculate the expected (no covid) total payroll of the 2020 season by summing the non-adjusted payroll salaries of all players for each team.
 In addition to this, I applied the 60 game win loss ratio to every team to give wins and losses results for what would've been a 162 game season.
 However, this means that my data now says the Dodgers in 2020 are tied for first for the most games won in an MLB season at 116.
 Although it is unlikely that this team would have tied the MLB single season win record, the importance of having a full 162 games in a season for this analysis is much greater and translating a team's win loss record to a 162 game season would be the best way to do this.
 Note, 43 wins from a top ranking payroll would be significantly more misleading!!

 #### Completed_MLB_Payroll_Data Variable Description
 This is the cleaned (aside from certain NA's that were held) data file of all the data points collectd from the web scrapper.
 In this is data from 2011-2024 seasons and spans across 36 variables with nearly 20,000 observations which gives me almost 700,000 total values.
+This data contains specific player and team payroll data from every team in every season between 2011-2024.

 **Team**: Team Name
 **Abbreviation**: Team Name Abbreviation